dirtsimple/postmark/README.md

 Markdown formatting is controlled by the following filters:

 * `apply_filters('postmark_formatter_config', array $cfg, Environment $env)` -- this filter is invoked once per command, to initialize the League/Commonmark [Environment](https://commonmark.thephpleague.com/customization/environment/) and [configuration](https://commonmark.thephpleague.com/configuration/).
 Filters can add markdown extensions, parsers, or formatters to the `Environment` object, or return an altered `$cfg` array.
+In addition to the standard configuration elements, `$cfg` contains an `extensions` array mapping extension class names to argument arrays (or null).
+These extension classes are instantiated using the given argument arrays, and added to `$env`.
+Currently, the default extensions include only `Webuni\CommonMark\TableExtension\TableExtension`, which provides support for Markdown tables.
 * `apply_filters('postmark_markdown', string $markdown, Document $doc, $fieldName)` -- this filter can alter the markdown content of a document (or any of its front-matter fields) before it's converted into HTML.  `$fieldName` is `"body"` if `$markdown` came from `$doc->body`; otherwise it is the name of the front matter field being converted.
 (Such as `"Excerpt"`, or any custom fields added by plugins.)
 * `apply_filters('postmark_html', string $html, Document $doc, $fieldName)` -- this filter can alter the HTML content of a document (or any of its front-matter fields) immediately after it's converted.
 As with the `postmark_markdown` filter, `$fieldName` is either `"body"` or a front-matter field name.